seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 and as I told you, my young lady bade me inquire you
 out; what she bade me say, I will keep to myself:
 but first let me tell ye, if ye should lead her into
-a fool’s paradise, as they say, it were a very gross
+a fool's paradise, as they say, it were a very gross
 kind of behavior, as they say: for the gentlewoman
 is young; and, therefore, if you should deal double
 with her, truly it were an ill thing to be offered